Upcoming events

 Candidates are permitted to use any materials they wish throughout the workshops.

-Results are dispatched to candidates normally eight to twelve weeks from the date of the submission of the examination.
+Results are dispatched to candidates approximately twelve weeks from the date of the submission of the assessment.

 What are the entry requirements?